 Each proxy that is properly received before the Annual Meeting will be exercised in accordance with the specified voting instructions.
-If no voting instructions are specified, then the shares represented by the proxy will be voted for the election of the director nominees named in this proxy statement.
-You may revoke your proxy before it is exercised by submitting another proxy with a subsequent date, by delivering a written notice of revocation to the Secretary of the Company, care of Mark A. Soufleris, Vice President, Marketing USA, Nabi Biopharmaceuticals, 5800 Park of Commerce Boulevard, N.W., Boca Raton, Florida 33487, or by attending the Annual Meeting and voting in person.
+If no voting instructions are specified, then the shares represented by the proxy will be voted for the election of the director nominees named in this proxy statement and also for the ratification of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ended December 30, 2006.
+You may revoke your proxy before it is exercised by submitting another proxy with a subsequent date, by delivering a written notice of revocation to the Secretary of the Company, in care of Thomas E. Rathjen, Vice President, Investor Relations, Nabi Biopharmaceuticals, 5800 Park of Commerce Boulevard, N.W., Boca Raton, Florida 33487, or by attending the Annual Meeting and voting in person.